DMiradakis/Power-BI-Real-Time-Slideshow/README.md

 <img src="https://img.shields.io/badge/readme%20last%20updated-2020--09--04-blue">

 ## TL;DR :tada:
-This is an open source Google Chrome extension for displaying a Power BI **Report** as a refreshing slideshow in the **Power BI Service** (old user-inteface mode only).
+This is an open source Google Chrome extension for displaying a Power BI **report** as a refreshing slideshow in the **Power BI Service** (old user-inteface mode only).

 ## The Problems :x: